 Education and experience: MBA from WHU Germany and a Mechanical Engineering Degree from Manipal Institute of Technology.
 Amit Kukreja has 15 years of extensive global medtech industry and strategy experience.
-He has served in several worldwide and regional leadership and advisory roles, driving and shaping reimbursement, health economics, clinical evidence
+He has served in several worldwide and regional leadership and advisory roles, driving and shaping reimbursement, health economics, clinical evidence planning, payer relations and upstream marketing & communications for disruptive medtech products.

 Before joining Implantica in 2021, Amit served as Vice President of Corporate Market Access at Masimo Corporation, a global leader in innovative noninvasive patient monitoring technologies.
 Before that, he was the Vice President of Global Marketing, Reimbursement & Patient Access at Second Sight Medical Products, a global leader in neuromodulation implant devices for blindness.
 Juliette Cook Vice President Quality & Regulatory Affairs since 202